Ficool

 ---

-Back within the battlefield convergence, the Kingly Ruler of Above All remained unchanged.
+Back at the battlefield convergence, the Kingly Ruler of Above All stayed unchanged.

 Not in form.

-But their arrangement changed slightly, as though focus had moved across internal dimensions of understanding.
+The layered eyes didn't close.
+But their arrangement changed slightly—like focus had moved across internal dimensions of understanding.

 A form began to stabilize within perception.